nukeop/activate-power-mode/README.md

 ## Usage

-- Activate with <kbd>Ctrl</kbd>-<kbd>Alt</kbd>-<kbd>O</kbd> or through the command panel with `Activate Power Mode: Toggle`.
+- Activate with <kbd>Ctrl</kbd>-<kbd>Alt</kbd>-<kbd>O</kbd> or through the command panel with `Activate Stylish Mode: Toggle`.
 Use the command again to deactivate.

 **IMPORTANT: When `Combo Mode` is enabled, particles and other effects won't appear until you reach the activation threshold.**

-- Reset the max combo streak with the command `Activate Power Mode: Reset Max Combo`
+- Reset the max combo streak with the command `Activate Stylish Mode: Reset Max Combo`

 ## Settings

 ### Auto Toggle
-Auto enable power mode on atom start.
+Auto enable stylish mode on atom start.

 ### Combo Mode
 * **Enable/Disable**